-Today’s job seekers are looking for roles with development opportunities.
-They want to fill their current knowledge gaps as well as upskill.
-But even more than that, they’re interested in internal mobility and favor organizations that support them in building and pursuing long-term career paths.*
+Today’s job seekers are looking for roles with more development opportunities.
+They want to fill their current knowledge gaps and improve their skills, especially as more companies look for talent with AI and technical experience (1).
+They’re also equally interested in internal mobility and favor organizations that support them in building and pursuing long-term career paths, with 21% of employees citing a lack of development opportunities as a reason to leave their current roles (2).

-Bringing all that together takes creativity and strategy, but it doesn't require a completely new approach.
-So, let’s explore ten growth-oriented development ideas to add to your toolbox.
+Bringing all that together takes creativity and strategy but doesn’t require a completely new approach.
+In this article, we’ll explore ten growth-oriented staff development ideas to add to your toolbox.

-🚀 Make employee development part of your company culture
+🚀 Make employee development central to your company culture

 👉 Learn more